 We performed a comparison between Cassandra and MarkLogic based on real PeerSpot user reviews.

-Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Some of the valued features of this solution are it has good performance and failover."
+Find out in this report how the two NoSQL Databases solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."A consistent solution."

 "The most valuable features of Cassandra are the NoSQL database, high performance, and zero-copy streaming."